 Here’s a plan for sunsetting Audience Manager on Cloud:

 - On April 10, 2023, we’ll launch the beta version of our new Customer Data Platform.
 It will have features like behavioral audiences, data activation via webhooks, audiences in triggers and more.
-The new Customer Data Platform will be available for versions +17.0.0, which means that you’ll need to upgrade to use it.
+The new Customer Data Platform will be available in versions +17.0.0, which means that you’ll need to upgrade to use it.